 He played the Alphabet Find It game with Cami this week.

 Day 3 started with some more finger tracing.
 Instead of our usual finger tracing over the play dough mat, I decided to try something new: I put

 too much some hair gel in a zip-lock bag with a lot bit of food colouring, squished it around until the gel was evenly coloured, and then gave it to Filip to trace, using the play dough mat as guide under the zip-lock bag.
 His first words were: “Where’s the dot?”
 Oopsy-daisy!
 It was then I realised I had put in too much gel and too much food colouring.
 If you decided to do this at home, start out with small amounts because it’s easier to add in some more hair gel and food colouring if needed.
 Not so easy to take out though!
 Anyway, he had LOTS of fun with it once I smoothed the gel to one side to reveal the dot underneath 🙂

-I had some free time during the week and I made up a set of Alphabet Counting Mats.
-Here is the end result:
+I had some free time during the week and I made up a set of Alphabet Counting Puzzle Mats.
+Here is the letter C puzzle:

 Then he did an Alphabet Maze worksheet and actually followed the C-c-C-c pattern this time!
 Yay!

 He did a Q-Tip Letter page, but this time I suggested he use these sticker gems instead of painting with a q-tip.
 Here is a photo of him carefully working away.

 And here is his work for the week which he presented to Sam on Friday.